christmas party ideas

 Scatter food throughout the house.
 Set up food stations in different locations so that you don't have guests jamming the dining room or the kitchen.
 Desserts on the deck, hors d'oeuvres in the great room, beverages in the kitchen, etc.

-Be prepared to give tours of your home.
-Be sure that if you are the one giving the tours that you have someone else on duty to greet guests.
 Your home will be festive for your party if you have all your Christmas decorations out, and your tree trimmed.

 Light scented candles in the bathrooms.
 Simmer potpourri, so the whole house smells as inviting as it looks.